 DNS and TLS certificates are foundational infrastructure.
 Manual management doesn’t scale and creates security gaps.
-This guide covers DNS and certificate automation using modern tools and infrastructure-as-code patterns.
+This guide covers DNS and certificate automation using modern tools and infrastructure-as-code patterns, with the latest developments through mid-2026.

 DNS Architecture